Exact Solutions and Constraints on the Dark Energy Model in FRW Universe: Introduction

 One can also reduce the scalar field cosmology equations to a known type of equation whose solution has already been developed.
-In~\cite{Harko:2013gha,Chakrabarti:2017dri} we can see a method in which the Klein-Gordon equation which describes the dynamics of the scalar field is transformed to a first order non-linear differential equation.
+In~\citep{2014EPJC...74.2784H,2017GReGr..49...24C} we can see a method in which the Klein-Gordon equation which describes the dynamics of the scalar field is transformed to a first order non-linear differential equation.
 This equation immediately leads to the identification of some exact classes of scalar field potentials $V(\phi)$ for which the field equations can be solved exactly and there by obtaining analytical expressions for $a(t)$, $\phi(t)$ and $q(t)$ .
-The solutions of the Friedman equations in a scalar field dominated universe is explored by its connection with the Abel equations of first kind is seen in \cite{Yurov:2008sy}.
+The solutions of the Friedman equations in a scalar field dominated universe is explored by its connection with the Abel equations of first kind is seen in \citep{2010JMP....51h2503Y}.
 Here for a given $V(\phi)$ one can obtain $a(t)$ and $\phi(t)$ analytically.
-The exact solutions for exponential form of the potential $V(\phi)$ by rewriting the Klein-Gordon equation in the Riccati form and thereby transforming it into a second-order linear differential equation is investigated in \cite{Andrianov:2011fg}.
+The exact solutions for exponential form of the potential $V(\phi)$ by rewriting the Klein-Gordon equation in the Riccati form and thereby transforming it into a second-order linear differential equation is investigated in \citep{2011JCAP...10..004A}.
 Analytical solutions to the field equations can also be obtained by considering suitable generating functions.
-Here the generating functions are chosen as a function of one of the parameters of the model \cite{Kruger:2000nra,Charters:2009ku,Harko:2013gha,Chervon:2017kgn} and thus by simplifying the scalar field cosmology equation one can obtain all the parameters of the model.
-In \cite{Salopek:1990jq} a method was proposed by simplifying scalar field cosmology equation by assuming Hubble function as a function of scalar field $\phi$.
-By making use of the Noether symmetry for exponential potential \cite{Paliathanasis:2014zxa,deRitis:1990ba}, Hojman's conservation law \cite{Capozziello:2013bma}, and other non-canonical conservation laws \cite{Dimakis:2016mip} for arbitrary potential and also by the form-invariant transformations of scalar field cosmology equations \cite{Chimento:2011dw} one can obtain the exact solutions for the parameters of the model.
+Here the generating functions are chosen as a function of one of the parameters of the model \citep{2000PhRvD..61h7303K,2010JCAP...08..022C,2014EPJC...74.2784H,2018EPJC...78..301C} and thus by simplifying the scalar field cosmology equation one can obtain all the parameters of the model.
+In \citep{1990PhRvD..42.3936S} a method was proposed by simplifying scalar field cosmology equation by assuming Hubble function as a function of scalar field $\phi$.
+By making use of the Noether symmetry for exponential potential \citep{2014PhRvD..90j3524P,1990PhRvD..42.1091D}, Hojman's conservation law \cite{2013PhLB..726..471C}, and other non-canonical conservation laws \citep{2016PhRvD..93l3518D} for arbitrary potential and also by the form-invariant transformations of scalar field cosmology equations \citep{2013MPLA...2850235C} one can obtain the exact solutions for the parameters of the model.
+Moreover analytical solutions for field equations by considering a homogeneous scalar field in the Szekeres cosmological metric has been investigated in~\citep{2018EPJC...78..767B}.